algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app_arc56.Arc56Contract.md

 • **structs**: `Object`

-Named structs use by the application.
+Named structs used by the application.
 Each struct field appears in the same order as ABI encoding.

 #### Index signature